BaleBase/lala/1-Lesson-Plans/06-Bash-Scripting-and-Programming/1/Activities/02_Compound_Commands/Solved/Readme.md

 - This command is an example in which `&&` might be better to use than `;` before we issue the `tail` command.
 This way, the file is completely written before we open it.

-2. Create a list of all executable files in the home folder and save it to a text file in the research folder with one long command.
+2. Create a list of all executable files in the root directory and save it to a text file in the research directory with one long command.
 Hint:  the `find` command and some extra options may be useful here.
+Do not use the root user, just discard any error messages.

-- Run `sudo find /home -type f -perm 777 > ~/research/exec_lst.txt`
+- Run `find / -type f -perm 777 2> /dev/null > ~/research/exec_lst.txt`

- This task only requires using one command, along with an output redirect to direct the list into a file that we specify.
-Again, we need to use `sudo` to search the entire system.
+ This task only requires using one command, along with an output redirect to direct the list into a file that we specify and sending the errors to the "bit bucket" /dev/null.

-- Run `sudo find /home -type f -perm 777 > ~/research/exec_lst.txt`
+- Run `find / -type f -perm 777 2> /dev/null > ~/research/exec_lst.txt`

    Syntax breakdown:

-   - `sudo find` searches the entire directory.
+   - `find` searches the entire file system.
    - `/` starts our search in the `root` directory.
    - `-type f` searches for objects that are files (not directories).
    - `-perm 777` searches for objects that have the `4000` bit set, or the `exec` bit.
+   - `2> /dev/null` sends any error messages to the "bit bucket."
    - ` > ~/research/exec_lst.txt` redirects the list returned by `find` to a text file.

 Navigate to `/home/sysadmin/research`.